High Anti-Corruption Court of Ukraine: Preparations

 In December 2016 Minister of Justice Pavlo Petrenko said that a relevant bill for establishing a special anti-corruption court was ready to be sent to the Ukrainian parliament.
 Parliament saw the draft in December 2017.
 Parliament adopted the final version of this law on 7 June 2018.
 The law on the High Anti-Corruption Court of Ukraine came into force on 14 June 2018.
 Ukrainian President Petro Poroshenko signed the law "On the Establishment of the High Anti-Corruption Court" on 26 June 2018.

 The law had undergone about 2,000 amendments during its passage.
 The International Monetary Fund will have to assess if it is sufficient to meet its anti-corruption requirements to release the next tranche of money under its $17.5 billion cash-for-reforms agreement.
 In December 2018, the court was set to be established during the first quarter of 2019.

 Official establishment

-On 11 April 2019, the court was established, President Poroshenko signed the decree appointing the judges during an official ceremony (initially, the court was to be established by March 2019).
+On 11 April 2019, the court was established, President Petro Poroshenko signed the decree appointing the judges during an official ceremony (initially, the court was to be established by March 2019).
 38 judges were appointed.
 On the same day, the judges took oaths.